anexport/RentAloo/docs/RENTAL_LIFECYCLE_COMPLETION_PLAN.md

 ##### 3. `MutualReviewCard.tsx`
 - **Location:** `src/components/reviews/MutualReviewCard.tsx`
-- **Purpose:** Show mutual review status
+- **Purpose:** Show mutual review status with reveal logic
 - **Features:**
-  - Your review status
+  - Your review status (submitted or pending)
-  - Other party's review status (hidden until you review)
+  - Other party's review status (hidden until BOTH submit)
-  - Unlock reveal after both complete
+  - Unlock reveal animation after both complete
+  - "Waiting for other party" state when you've submitted but they haven't
+- **Mutual Reveal Logic:**
+  - Reviews are stored immediately but `is_revealed` flag starts as `false`
+  - When both `renter_reviewed_at` AND `owner_reviewed_at` are set, trigger reveal
+  - Database trigger or application logic updates `is_revealed = true` for both reviews

 #### Files to Modify
 | File | Changes |